kantondev/stringine/javascript/docs.md

 // fooBAR
 ```

-`lowercaseEnd(str, count)` -- Converts the specified amount of characters from the end of the provided string to lowercase.
+`lowercaseEnd(str, count?)` -- Converts the specified amount of characters from the end of the provided string to lowercase.

-`uppercaseStart(str, count)` -- Converts the specified amount of characters from the start of the provided string to uppercase.
+`uppercaseStart(str, count?)` -- Converts the specified amount of characters from the start of the provided string to uppercase.

+`count` -- optional (defaults to `1`).

 Example:
 ```javascript